korenyoni/AStar/README.md

 # AStar
-Implementations of the A* pathfinding algorithm
+Implementation of the A* pathfinding algorithm in Java.